Information For Authors

 3.4.
 Any changes, additions or handling interpolations in quoted material must be placed in square brackets.
 Example: "The story [historia, in Spanish] reflects the events in an ideal order".

 3.5.
-Quotations more than four lines long should be indented 1 cm on the right and on the left side without using quotations marks and written in Times New Roman 11.
+Quotations longer than four lines should be indented 1 cm on the right and left without quotation marks and in Times New Roman 11.

 Example:

-We agree with the Data Journalism definition made by Rodríguez-Brito and García-Chico (2013, p.
+We agree with the definition of data journalism given by Rodríguez-Brito and García-Chico (2013, p.
 60):

 3.6.
-In the case of four or more authors, cite only the surname of the first author followed by 'et al.' and the year of publication.
+If there are four or more authors, cite only the first author's last name, followed by "et al." and the year of publication.
 Example: (Medina et al., 2018).

 4. Footnotes

 4.1.
-Footnotes should be used sparingly as an exception, e.g. for newspaper articles, interviews, sources such as archives and websites, and other similar cases.
+Footnotes should be used sparingly as an exception, e.g. such as for newspaper articles, interviews, sources such as archives and websites, and other similar cases.

 4.2.
-Notes should follow a consecutive numbering scheme for the entire article and be written in Times New Roman 8 and single-space at the bottom of the page, without space between paragraphs.
+Notes should be numbered consecutively throughout the article, in Times New Roman 8, single-spaced at the bottom of the page, with no spaces between paragraphs.

 5. Bibliographical References

 5.2.
-References must be presented in alphabetical order by author or editor.
-Different works by the same author must be included in chronological order, from earliest to most recent.
-In these cases, the name of the author will be repeated without using any kind of line to suppress it.
+References must be listed in alphabetical order by author or editor.
+Different works by the same author must be listed in chronological order, from earliest to most recent.
+In such cases, the author's name must be repeated without the use of a line to suppress it.

 5.3.
-Italicize titles of longer works such as books and journals.
-Do not italicize, underline, or put quotes around the titles of shorter works such as journal articles or essays in edited collections.
+Italicize the titles of longer works such as books and journals.
+Do not italicize, underline, or put quotation marks around the titles of shorter works, such as journal articles or essays in edited collections.

 5.4.
-There is need for authors to include DOI numbers (Digital Object Identifier System) for published and cited articles in the 'References' section (https://doi.org/xxxx).
-Where such a DOI number is not available, the link of the article must be added (Retrieved from http://www.xxx.org/xxx/285080).
+Authors must provide DOI (Digital Object Identifier System) numbers for published and cited articles in the References section (https://doi.org/xxxx).
+If such a DOI number is not available, the link to the article must be included (retrieved from http://www.xxx.org/xxx/285080).

 5.5.
-All lines after the first line of each entry should be indented 0.75 cm from the left margin (hanging indentation) and should be written in Times New Roman 10, with single space and without space between paragraphs.
+All lines after the first line of each entry should be indented 0.75 cm from the left margin (hanging indentation) and written in Times New Roman 10, with single spaces and no spaces between paragraphs.

 5.6.
-Names of publishing houses should be abbreviated.
+Names of publishers should be abbreviated.
 Please omit: Publishers, Inc., Plc., etc.

 5.7.
-The names of the cities in which the publishing houses are based should be indicated in the language in which they appear in the work itself.
+The names of the cities in which the publishers are located should be listed in the language in which they appear in the work itself.

 Examples: